michalrus/devops-task/michalrus/README.md

 4. Use that NN for input data, and output true values w.r.t. full legal rules.

-5. Add more players, teams etc.
+5. Add more players, teams, talon etc.

 6. …?